controlshift/slate-visitthem/source/includes/_authenticated_api_memberships.md

 Find all memberships for a given area.

+If provided area code references a State, it returns members of the Senate for that State; if instead it is a Congressional District code, the member of the House of Representatives will be returned.

+### HTTP Request

 `GET /api/v1/memberships/for_area/<area abbreviation>`

 Where `<area abbreviation>` is a State abbreviation (e.g.: NY, CA) or a Congressional District abbreviation (e.g.: IL-1, NJ-2).